khaors/geocompr/main.md

 Raster cropping and masking using vector objects is covered in section \@ref(raster-cropping).
 In section \@ref(raster-extraction), we will describe how raster values can be extract using different types of vector data - points, lines and polygons.
 Finally, sections \@ref(rasterization) and \@ref(spatial-vectorization) show how to convert vectors into rasters and raster images into vectors.
-We will illustrate these concepts and suggest when they can be useful.
 <!-- operations are not symmetrical, for example: -->
 <!-- - raster clipping - no vector counterpart -->
 <!-- - raster extraction is connected to some methods used in vectorization and rasterization -->
 <!-- - etc. -->
+We will illustrate the above concepts and suggest when they can be useful.

 ## Raster cropping